 Are you the only seller of those SKUs?
 This one is for the private label crowd.
-There’s no need to have a repricer if you’re the single seller.
+There’s no need to have a repricer if you’re the only seller.
 I would say that it might still be optional because my favorite repricer can use the buy box as a competitor and act when it is alone.

 Even with the potential, if this is your listing (something you created and priced), don’t feel the need to game the system.

-A fresh product with a new listing won’t have many price data to back up what is reasonable, so be bold and set your price as you feel is necessary.
+A fresh product with a new listing won’t have much price data to back up what is reasonable, so be bold and set your price as you feel is necessary.
 No need to have a repricer to find the mythical boundaries you won’t need to think about.

 The best repricer for most sellers